franfran20/block_mail_project/README.md

 # IPFS AND FILECOIN IMPLEMENTATION

 BlockMails by default are stored on the IPFS via web3.storage.
 BlockMail uses web3.storage to store the encrypted data for the user on IPFS using the javascript client which is really cool.
-Using web3.storage store the encrypted information as a json object that we could easily fetch using a GET request.
+Using web3.storage to store the encrypted information as a json object that we could easily fetch using a GET request.
 The code below:

 ```js